Piano M.A., D.M.A.

 - One lecture recital (This must include at least 35 minutes of memorized solo repertoire and at least 20 minutes of lecture.)

 - One piano pedagogy workshop/lecture (This should be 45-50 minutes in length, plus 5-10 minutes of Q&A.)

 Students in the Pedagogy Track may not have their qualifying recital count as DMA Recital #1.

 D.M.A.
 Essay or Thesis

 D.M.A. candidates must give evidence of their ability to make a scholarly investigation of limited scope by means of a written essay.
 The essay supervisor and essay topic are to be selected by the student and his/her advisor.
 A prospectus describing the project must be approved by the thesis committee.
-The "final" version of the thesis/essay must be in the hands of the committee members no less than 30 days prior to the scheduled final exam/defense.
+The "final" version of the thesis/essay must be in the hands of the committee members no less than two weeks prior to the scheduled final exam/defense.